-Monitoring software relies on real-time checks and the management of applications based on different performance metrics to ensure business continuity and user satisfaction.
-This helps system admins keep track of application availability, resource use, bugs, and other critical components that affect the end-user experience (UX).
+Monitoring software relies on real-time checks and the management of applications.
+It is based on different performance metrics to ensure business continuity and user satisfaction.
+This monitoring method allows system admins to track application availability, resource usage, bugs, and other critical components.
+These components can have a significant impact on the end-user experience (UX).
 Continuous monitoring of applications prevents IT downtime and stabilizes the IT ecosystem.

-As mentioned in the introduction, application monitoring helps you detect performance problems and critical issues early on, and solve them before they negatively impact your business.
-Similar to the way a bouncer in a club monitors the crowd to make sure nobody gets too rowdy, application monitoring ensures that your system is behaving as well.
+Application monitoring helps you detect performance problems and critical issues early on.
+Solve them before they negatively impact your business.
+Application monitoring is like a bouncer in a club who keeps an eye on the crowd.
+It ensures that your system is behaving well and that nothing goes wrong.

-Application monitoring provides you insights on server and CPU usage, network traffic, and application responses to requests to gauge potential performance problems.
-Real user monitoring helps to identify issues like slow response times or errors even before they impact the actual end-user experience.
+Application monitoring provides insights on server and CPU usage, network traffic, and application responses.
+These insights help you gauge potential performance problems.

 ERP systems are complex, with multiple interconnected tiers.
-Since an issue in one tier can cascade issues in multiple dependent tiers, application monitoring reveals what parts of the application need your attention.
-Application monitoring provides a full picture of application performance, as well as associated business operations, helping you identify reasons for performance troubles.
-Application monitoring is also critical to helping you determine application dependencies.
+Since an issue in one tier can cascade issues in multiple dependent tiers.
+Application monitoring reveals what parts of the application need your attention.
+Application monitoring provides a full picture of application performance, as well as associated business operations.
+Helping you identify reasons for performance troubles.
+It is also critical to helping you determine application dependencies.

 Application monitoring ensures that the commitment to service level agreements (SLAs) are fulfilled.
 Without searching through logs or running ad hoc scripts, you can easily figure out what is causing an ERP application slowdown.

 - Ease of use: An APM tool should deliver value immediately.
-Setup should be quick and painless, it should be easy to use for both technical and non-technical employees, and reporting should be comprehensive and automatic.
+Setup should be quick and painless.
+It should be easy to use for both technical and non-technical employees.
+Reporting should be comprehensive and automatic.

 - Auto-discovery: In addition to monitoring application performance, an APM should also be able to auto-discover existing configurations and provide code-level details for transactions.
 This helps application managers reduce response time by quickly identifying the root causes of any performance degradation.